BradHutchings/Mmojo-Server-v1/docs/NEW-10-Prepare-Build-Environment.md

 Brad Hutchings<br/>
 brad@bradhutchings.com

+**The new documentation is under construction.
+Don't bookmark it or any pages in it yet.
+Links will change.**

 ---
 ### Introduction
 Before you can build `mmojo-server`, `mmojo-server-one`, and other targets, you need to set up a build environment.
 I use two build environments regularly: